SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 However, it is sometimes useful to be able to store :newTerm:`associated values` of other types alongside these member values.
-This enables you to store additional custom information along with the member value, and for this information to vary each time you use that member in your code.
+This enables you to store additional custom information along with the member value, and permits this information to vary each time you use that member in your code.

 You can define Swift enumerations to store associated values of any given type, and the value types can be different for each member of the enumeration if needed.